XinChenQC/MEPplot/README.md

 ## Tips

-1. The initial guess beads are updated to the latest optimized beads.
+1. The initial guess beads will be updated to the latest optimized beads after one optimization process.
 Users can click run directly in the case of convergence failure.
-You can also click `Guess beads` to generated new initial guess.
+You need click `Guess beads` to generated new initial guess.
-2. If the string vibrates, try reduce the `step size` value.
+2. If the string vibrates, try to reduce the `step size` value.
-3. If the beads on string move slowly,  try reduce the step size value.
+3. If the beads on string move slowly,  try to reduce the step size value.
 4. Negative `step size` value yields *maximum energy path*

+## Dependency

+* pyqt5: 5.15
+* Matplotlib: 3.1.3
+* numpy: 1.15
+* scipy:1.5.4